weaveworks/weave/site/troubleshooting.md

     weave launch --no-restart

-Note that the Weave Net router will create the `weave` network bridge if necessary when it restarts, and the [Weave Net Docker API Proxy](/site/tasks/weave-docker-api/weave-docker-api.md) will re-attach any application containers that it originally attached to the Weave network when they restart.
+Note that the Weave Net router creates the `weave` network bridge if necessary when it restarts.
+The [Weave Net Docker API Proxy](/site/tasks/weave-docker-api/weave-docker-api.md) then re-attaches any application containers that it originally attached to the Weave network when they restart.

 ## <a name="v2plugin"></a>Troubleshooting the V2 plugin